iPhone 6s: Force Touch and Other Big Changes on Way

 Apple could go in an entirely different direction with colors, according to KGI Securities' Kuo.
 In his May research note, Kuo says Apple will add a rose gold color option to its phone lineup, taking a page out of the Apple Watch's playbook.
 However, it's not clear whether that color would be in the anodized aluminum style of the iPhone's gold, silver and space gray models or whether it would be 18-karat rose gold like the high-end Apple Watch edition.
 The latter would mean a substantially higher price tag.

 Apple hasn't announced another press event or released any official word of the new iPhones.
-Typically the company debuts new smartphone models in the fall, so we could likely see the next iPhone 6S and 6S Plus models around September or October.
-Stay tuned for our full coverage, and for rumor updates as those months draw near.
+Typically the company debuts new smartphone models in the fall, so we could likely see the next iPhone 6S and 6S Plus models in September or October.
+Stay tuned for our full coverage, and for rumor updates as the official launch draws closer.